sanichi/mio/README.md

 A bundle of mini-web-apps (some of which are only accessible with a password) mainly for my own use.

-* Mass graphs and data
-* Investment fund data
-* Income and expenditure
-* HL transaction data
+* Blog
 * Family tree
+* Investment fund, income and expenses data
+* Weight graphs and data
+* Ruby Tapas index
+* Advent of Code solutions
+* Favourite films, TV programs and books
+* Parking bay usage data